Tyris0001/LB2/README.md

 ## Introduction
 This is a payment gateway for [Roblox](https://roblox.com) which takes their in-game currency as a payment method for your executables/software or services.
-I have been meaning to make something like this for a while and figured why not create this for my LB2 so I can also be able to use it for my own project.
+I have been meaning to make something like this for a while and figured why not create this for my LB2 so I can also be able to use it for my own use.

 ## Requirements
 - [Python 3.9](https://www.python.org/downloads/)